 A. The sexual misconduct hearing panel shall be comprised of three members of the sexual misconduct subcommittee.
-The Chair or Associate Chair and at least one Dean's representative must be on the panel; the third representative can be any member of the sexual misconduct subcommittee except that the subcommittee member who reviewed the investigation report as described in Section XIII(F)(v) may not be one of the selected three panelists.
+The Chair or Associate Chair and at least one Dean's representative must be on the panel; the third representative can be any member of the sexual misconduct subcommittee.